delijati/tchotcho/README.md

 ❯ AWS_PROFILE=dev tchotcho stack create --name test-dl --inst t2.medium --price 0.02 --dry
 ```

+### User script

+TODO Currently only via the api changeable.
+Explain:

+- waiting for apt via flock
+- signal to cloudformation so we wait until user script install is finished

 ## Code style

 We use `flake8` to ensure code quality and `black` to autoformat code.